openstack/performance-docs/doc/source/test_results/neutron_features/l3_ha/test_results_mitaka.rst

      - Test
      - Number of all test of that kind that were executed
      - Number of failed tests
-     - Number of tests that failed because of current problem *
+     - Number of tests with root cause determined
+    *
      - ``create_delete_routers``
-     - 2210
+     - 3310
-     - 248 (11,2 %)
+     - 171 (5,2 %)
-     - 121(5,5 %) - The server didn't respond in time.
-11 (0,49 %) - SubnetInUse: Unable to complete operation on subnet
+     - 121(3,6 %) - The server didn't respond in time.
+11 (0,33 %) - SubnetInUse: Unable to complete operation on subnet
     *
      - ``create_and_update_routers``
      - 910